-1095 35. (a) While this Contract is in effect, no change may be made in the Contractor's 1096 Service Area, by inclusion or exclusion of lands, dissolution, consolidation, merger, or otherwise, 1097 except upon the Contracting Officer's written consent.
+1095 35. (a) While this Contract is in effect, no change may be made in the Contractor's Service Area, by inclusion or exclusion of lands, dissolution, consolidation, merger, or otherwise, except upon the Contracting Officer's written consent.

-1098 (b) Within 30 days of receipt of a request for such a change, the Contracting 1099 Officer will notify the Contractor of any additional information required by the Contracting Officer 1100 for processing said request, and both parties will meet to establish a mutually agreeable schedule for 1101 timely completion of the process.
-Such process will analyze whether the proposed change is likely to: 1102 (i) result in the use of Project Water contrary to the terms of this Contract; (ii) impair the ability of 1103 the Contractor to pay for Project Water furnished under this Contract or to pay for any Federally-1104 constructed facilities for which the Contractor is responsible; and (iii) have an impact on any Project 1105 Water rights applications, permits, or licenses.
-In addition, the Contracting Officer shall comply with 1106 the NEPA and the ESA.
-The Contractor will be responsible for all costs incurred by the Contracting 1107 Officer in this process, and such costs will be paid in accordance with Article 25 of this Contract.
-1108 FEDERAL LAWS 1109 By entering into this Contract, the Contractor does not waive its rights to contest the 36.
-1110 validity or application in connection with the performance of the terms and conditions of this 1111 Contract of any Federal law or regulation: Provided, That the Contractor agrees to comply with the 1112 terms and conditions of this Contract unless and until relief from application of such Federal law or 1113 regulation to the implementing provision of the Contract is granted by a court of competent 1114 jurisdiction.
+Officer will notify the Contractor of any additional information required by the Contracting Officer for processing said request, and both parties will meet to establish a mutually agreeable schedule for timely completion of the process.
+Such process will analyze whether the proposed change is likely to:

+(i) result in the use of Project Water contrary to the terms of this Contract; (ii) impair the ability of the Contractor to pay for Project Water furnished under this Contract or to pay for any Federally-constructed facilities for which the Contractor is responsible; and (iii) have an impact on any Project Water rights applications, permits, or licenses.
+In addition, the Contracting Officer shall comply with the NEPA and the ESA.
+The Contractor will be responsible for all costs incurred by the Contracting Officer in this process, and such costs will be paid in accordance with Article 25 of this Contract.

+FEDERAL LAWS

+36. By entering into this Contract, the Contractor does not waive its rights to contest the validity or application in connection with the performance of the terms and conditions of this Contract of any Federal law or regulation: Provided, That the Contractor agrees to comply with the terms and conditions of this Contract unless and until relief from application of such Federal law or regulation to the implementing provision of the Contract is granted by a court of competent jurisdiction.